|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 The following graphic shows the administration group hierarchy.

-You decide that you want to merge the Mission Critical or Production group with the Staging or Test group.
+You decide that you want to merge the Mission Critical or Production group with the Staging or Test group because they have the same monitoring settings.

 Choose Lifecycle Status from the Hierarchy Levels table.